What is Surcharging and what regulations do your users need to be aware of to integrate Surcharging?

 - Over the Phone: Verbal notice prior to payment being processed.

-The Surcharge amount cannot be greater than 4%, and the merchant cannot profit from the surcharge
+The surcharge amount cannot be greater than 4%, and the merchant cannot profit from the surcharge

 - Processing costs are variable based on the type(s) of cards you accept, but don’t worry, we establish the percentage for you.
-Our industry leading surcharging technology distinguishes credit vs. debit card types and automatically applies the surcharge rate to credit card transactions.
+Our industry leading surcharging technology distinguishes credit vs. debit card types and automatically applies the surcharge rate to credit card transactions ONLY.

 Surcharge Amount and Sale Price are Processed in one Transaction